Tuaca/AVEncoder/README.md

 # AVEncoder
-A simple electron project to edit and encode videos using ffmpeg. require ffmpeg-static and fluent ffmpeg
+A simple electron application to edit and encode videos using ffmpeg require ffmpeg-static and fluent ffmpeg
+The build uses electron-forge